jumaluwati/Compliance_Checker/README.md

     *   Ensure that your application can reach the DNAC instance.
 *   **Database Connection Issues:**
     *   Verify that the MySQL database is running.
-    *   Verify that the database credentials in the `.env` file (or environment variables if not using Docker) are correct.
+    *   Verify that the database credentials in the `.env` file are correct.
+*   **Application Errors:**
+    *   Check the application logs for error messages.
+You can view the logs of the running Docker containers using `docker-compose logs -f`.
 *   **Configuration Errors:**
-    *   Check the application logs for error messages.
     *   Ensure that the configuration files are in the correct format.

-## Feel free to contact me if you have any questions !

-*   Email: juma.luwati@gmail.com